Usama-Imtiaz-07/Speech_Feedback/readme.md

 Sentiment analysis to assess the emotional tone of the speech.
 Feedback generation based on sentiment and content to guide improvement.
 Integrated with Weights & Biases (WandB) for experiment tracking and visualization of metrics.
-Supports training on Amazon SageMaker for large-scale data processing and model training.
 ### How It Works
 Speech Input: The user provides speech input (audio file or real-time recording).
 Transcription (ASR): The Whisper model transcribes the audio into text.